addiscent/php-server-mon-sys/README.md

 - https://github.com/phpservermon/phpservermon

+_PHP Server Monitor_ may be installed on a shared host or a VPS.
+If your shared host or VPS is already configured to serve websites, all of the services _PHP Server Monitor_ requires are often already installed.
+If the services it needs are already installed, you do not need to use _Php-Server-Mon-Sys_; the default method of installing _PHP Server Monitor_ is probably required on a shared host, and is probably preferred on a VPS.

-However, you _may_ now have an unanticipated problem, a problem common to many _server monitors_.
-The problem is, because _PHP Server Monitor_ depends upon several services which may not already be installed on your host computer, installation may be very complicated and time consuming.
+However, if your host does not already have the required services installed, you now have a problem.
+The problem is, installation of the required services may be complicated and time consuming.

 _Php-Server-Mon-Sys_ solves this problem.
-In many cases, _Php-Server-Mon-Sys_ makes installation of _PHP Server Monitor_ much faster and simpler.
+In many cases, _Php-Server-Mon-Sys_ makes installation of _PHP Server Monitor_ much faster and simpler on hosts which do not already have the required services installed.

-#### What is complicated about _PHP Server Monitor_ installation?
-_PHP Server Monitor_ installation itself is not very complicated.
-But, _PHP Server Monitor_ depends upon the services of an HTTP server, a MySQL server, and a PHP-FPM server.
-What if those services are not already installed?
-Unless installation of _PHP Server Monitor_ is performed by a qualified system administrator, installing those services is often time consuming and error-prone.

 #### _Php-Server-Mon-Sys_ Is A _Turnkey_ System
-_Php-Server-Mon-Sys_ significantly reduces the complexity of _PHP Server Monitor_ installation, on host computers which do not already have the required support services installed.

-In addition to installing _PHP Server Monitor_, _Php-Server-Mon-Sys_ installs NGINX, MySQL, and PHP-FPM.
+In addition to installing _PHP Server Monitor_, _Php-Server-Mon-Sys_ installs the required services.  _Php-Server-Mon-Sys_ includes NGINX, MySQL, and PHP-FPM.
 These are "private" services which are available only to _PHP Server Monitor_.
 These services are not installed directly into the host operating system per usual.
-The services are deployed using _Docker_ containers, which means these services may be very easily and cleanly installed and un-installed along with the _PHP Server Monitor_ application software.
+These services are deployed using _Docker_ containers.
+Using Docker containers means these services may be very easily and cleanly installed and un-installed along with the _PHP Server Monitor_ application software.
 Backing up and restoring are also quick and uncomplicated.

 When you no longer need the _PHP Server Monitor_ software in your system, you may very easily remove it.
 When it is removed, _PHP Server Monitor's_ supporting services are removed as well.
 There is no need to individually remove each of the other services no longer needed.